henryshieh/Hackintosh-ROG-Strix-Z790A/README.md

 ## Installation Steps

 ### 1. Prepare OpenCore Bootloader
-- Download OpenCore and create a USB installer
+- Download MacOS Install App and create a USB installer
-- Configure `config.plist`, ensuring correct ACPI patches, kexts, and device properties
+- Download OpenCore Release and configure `config.plist`, ensuring correct ACPI patches, kexts, and device properties
+- Use USBToolbox on Windows 11 to generate a `USBMap.kext`
 - Use OpenCore Configurator to generate PlatformInfo (ROM based on motherboard MAC address)
+- Adjust BIOS settings for Hackintosh

 ### 2. Install macOS Sequoia
 - Boot into OpenCore Boot Picker and start the macOS installer
 - Format SSD as APFS and install macOS
 - Copy EFI folder to internal storage post-installation
-- Adjust BIOS settings for optimal stability

-## Troubleshooting and Fixes
+## Post-Installation, Troubleshooting and Fixes

 ### USB Issues
-- Used USBToolbox on Windows 11 to generate a `USBMap.kext`
 - Reduced port count to below 15 to comply with macOS limitations

-### Sleep/Wake Problems
-- Adjusted SSDT and power management settings
+- Sleep/Wake may be broken if you connect mainboard's Type-C port to a monitor (in my case, LG 34WK95U-W) with Thunderbolt/Type-C support.
+Use mainboard's Type-A port or monitor's Type-B port instead.

 ### NVMe TRIM Compatibility
 - Since Monterey, APFS has had compatibility issues with NVMe TRIM, causing long boot times or premature SSD failure